Almedalen Week: Criticism

 Political scientist Maria Wendt has criticized the Almedalen Week and states that it has clarified how much politics in Sweden have become dependent on media, and now conforms to the terms and tools of the press, TV, radio and websites.
 Wendt says that whereas earlier media would report what went on in politics, it is presently more common to have debates taking place in the media itself.
 The language and messages delivered by politicians are conformed to fit in the frames provided by TV and newspapers, making comments short, powerful and lacking in nuances.
 The Almedalen Week is an event where such shortcomings are becoming more visible, according to Wendt.
 She suggested that instead of dedicating each day to one of the parties, the days should be used to highlight specific issues.

-The event as a liminal phase

 During the Almedalen Week journalists, politicians and lobbyists socialize in a way that under normal circumstances would not be considered correct.
 This has been compared to a liminal phase, a term used in social anthropology for when normal rules cease to apply for a short while, like during carnivals, after which everything returns to normal.
 What has previously been taboo, is allowed for a short while.